uralkorkmaz/ural/README.md

 - 🤔 &nbsp; Exploring new technologies and developing products.
 - 💼 &nbsp; Working as a Web Developer.
-- 🌱 &nbsp; Learning more about UI & UX Design and Social Media Management
+- 🌱 &nbsp; Learning more about UI & UX Design and Social Media Management.

 <h3> 🛠 &nbsp;Tech Stack</h3>